 LESSON 2 – DO NOT EXPECT YOUR SO-CALLED-FRIENDS WILL MAKE YOUR LIFE EASIER

-It wasn’t just affordability that made me chose Madrid.
+It wasn’t just affordability that made me choose Madrid.
 It was also the fact that other friends of mine wanted to go to Madrid as well .
 Today, I deeply regret having relied on others to make such an important decisions.
 It was a lesson I learnt and will never forget.
 It is the main reason why I travel solo so much nowadays.
 I don’t regret Madrid, and I would have probably have ended up there anyway.
 It just the fact that I let that to have a massive weight in my decision.

 Some of these friends ended up hindering my Erasmus experience a little.
 I was just able to stop them from hurting it even more.

 I learnt that in life you really are on your own.
-More often than not, the ones you think you could trust are the first to turn your back on you.
+More often than not, the ones you think you could trust are the first to turn their back on you.
 Do not hold back from doing whatever you want just because your friends don’t want to come along.
 Or because you’re afraid they’ll judge you.
 If you want to do something just do it.
 Do not put your life on hold just because of others.
 Your friends should support you.
 Not bring you down.

 LESSON 3 – YOU CAN’T CHANGE THE INTROVERT NATURE IN YOU, BUT YOU CAN FIGHT IT AT TIMES

 I will never stop being an introvert.
 A reserved person.
-The Erasmus Student Body in the University I was attended was great at organising cool activities – not only parties, but also cool trips through Spain at very affordable prices.
+The Erasmus Student Body in the University I was attending was great at organising cool activities – not only parties, but also cool trips through Spain at very affordable prices.
 As most of my friends didn’t seem nearly as interested as I was in coming along, I had to face my fear of the unknown and join a group of completely strangers.

 On my first trip, I could barely sleep with the stress.
 Now that I look back, that was probably when my “solo” trips started.
 But it was when I sat on the bus, next to a stranger, I realised all of them were like me.
 Erasmus students, coming from abroad, trying to meet new people, make new friends, whilst also sharing a passion for travelling and culture.
 That’s how I made friends in Madrid!